metio/terraform-provider-k8s/docs/data-sources/argoproj_io_argo_cd_v1alpha1_manifest.md

 Required:

-- `volume_id` (String) VolumeID uniquely identifies a Portworx volume
+- `volume_id` (String) volumeID uniquely identifies a Portworx volume

 Optional:

-- `fs_type` (String) FSType represents the filesystem type to mount Must be a filesystem type supported by the host operating system.
+- `fs_type` (String) fSType represents the filesystem type to mount Must be a filesystem type supported by the host operating system.
 Ex. 'ext4', 'xfs'.
 Implicitly inferred to be 'ext4' if unspecified.
-- `read_only` (Boolean) Defaults to false (read/write).
+- `read_only` (Boolean) readOnly defaults to false (read/write).
 ReadOnly here will force the ReadOnly setting in VolumeMounts.

 <a id="nestedatt--spec--repo--volumes--projected"></a>